pocomane/brewed-in-the-apocalypse/bita.md

 TODO : describe what a "Scene" is, what it means it is "Suspended" or "closed" ???

-"When ... session" is the trigger, so the rest, the result text, must be done at the beginning of a session.
-The move will talk directly to the player, specifying if it is the scenarist or a protagonist, so in this example "You" is the scenarist.
 Here the move just said that the scenarist can say anything ey like about the fiction, until there are no imminent threats for the protagonists.
 How the discussion is moved to the others?
 We have the following scenarist move: